DilpreetG/CS149/README.md

 # CS149 Repository

 Welcome to the CS149 repository!
-This repository contains projects I created during the course
+This repository contains projects I created during my time in this course.

 ## Projects